 Get your inventory going

 An essential aspect of any house move would be your inventory, as this lets you know exactly what you own and what you want to do with it.
 Movers will need to make an inventory to help with their quotations as well, and you may find the use of an inventory when sorting out your things.
 As such, creating an inventory early on can make a ton of logistics much easier for you to handle.
 Organize an inventory by listing things you own and other essential details like quantity, their make and material, and even notes such as if you want to sell them, throw them away, or keep them with you.

 Get your schedule sorted

-When we say “sort your schedule,” we don’t mean take leaves or days off just to pack things.
-While it might be necessary to take a few days off during the actual move, don’t spend your paid leaves before the move – even if it’s for the moving process.
+When we say “sort your schedule,” we don’t mean take leave or days off just to pack things.
+While it might be necessary to take a few days off during the actual move, don’t spend your paid leave before the move – even if it’s for the moving process.
 Whenever possible, use your days off or free time to do things regarding the move.
 You can pack during your days off or during family days, and you can use your break time at work to contact movers and sort out necessary things during the move.
 You’d be surprised at the kind of time you’ll have if you look at your schedule properly.